samiksha0shukla/Chatbot/README.md

 # Chatbot
 Chatbot - GenAI

 This chatbot uses advanced technologies to answer questions based on a PDF document.
 It employs **Retrieval-Augmented Generation (RAG)** to combine information retrieval with text generation, enhancing responses.
-The chatbot utilizes the **Llama 3** (an completely free, open source LLM model) from **Ollama** for understanding and generating human-like text. **Langchain** integrates various data sources for document processing, while **Chroma** stores and retrieves document chunks efficiently.
+The chatbot utilizes the **Llama 3** (an completely free and open source LLM model) from **Ollama** for understanding and generating human-like text. **Langchain** integrates various data sources for document processing, while **Chroma** stores and retrieves document chunks efficiently.
 The user-friendly interface is created with **Streamlit**, allowing seamless interaction.
 Together, these technologies enable the chatbot to provide accurate, context-aware answers.<br>

 ## How to Run the Chatbot Code
 Follow these steps to set up and run the chatbot: